Information for Staff and Researchers

 Library Resource Suggestions

 The library welcomes recommendations of new resources to publish, and will consider these with reference to our collection development policy.
 You can read this policy on our Library Policies and Standards page.
-If you would like to suggest a book for purchase please fill in the Suggest a book form.
+If you would like to suggest a book for purchase please fill in the Books on Demand form.

 If you would like to suggest a database or journal please download and fill in the resources request form, and return it to us at library.